mitchray/ample/README.md

   - I'm the sole user of my Ampache server, so it's largely untested with multiple users
   - Transcoding is untested as I don't use it
   - It is designed to be a zero-config drop-in companion to Ampache, not a complete replacement
-- It is feature complete as of v2; energy will be focused on expanding the Ampache API for future clients

 ## Demo
 [View demo](https://demo.ampache.dev/ample/) (might not be the latest version)